RJonMshka/CS-411-Homework1/README.md

 ---

 ## How to Deploy to AWS EMR
-The deployment of this application to AWS EMR is done and the steps can be viewed in this (video link) youtube video.
+The deployment of this application to AWS EMR is done and the steps can be viewed in this (video link) YouTube video.
 The documentation for AWS EMR can be found (here).

 ---
 ## Implementation Details
+All the 4 tasks are implemented with one single entry point, the main method `tasks.ExecuteTasks.runTasks`.
+This method takes 4 string parameters.
+The first is used to define the task.
+For example, 1 means first task, 2 means second, 3 means third and 4 means 4th task.
+The next two parameters will be used as input and output respectively for all tasks except second task.
+For second task, second parameter is input path, 3rd parameter is the intermediate output path and the fourth parameter is the final output path.
+For tasks other than second, the fourth parameter can be anything, but it needs to be passed.
+Mappers and Reducers for each task are separated in their respective object files.
+There us a `HelperUtils` package which contain common utilities like logger, config reference object, time utils and other common utils.
+All the configurations for application can be found at `src/main/resources/application.conf` file.
+The configuration for logback logging framework used can be found at `src/main/resources/logback.xml` file.

+There are some sample outputs of the task in `src/main/resources/sampleOutputs` directory.

+Also, to test the application with real input data, the data is present at `src/main/resources/input` directory.
+This data can be copied to HDFS or S3 bucket (in case of deploying on AWS EMR) and can be analyzed using hadoop's mapreduce framework.

 ---
 ## Various Map-Reduce Tasks and how to run them